hughperkins/gpu-experiments/README.md

 k1_g1024_b32_s40       	86.5	29
 k1_g1024_b32_s44       	86.4	30
 ```
 For the experiments with `grid==1024`, it looks like we reach minimum occupancy with shared memory usage set anywhere from 32 to 44KiB.
-This seems reasonable since 940M has maximum shared memory per multiprocessor of 64KiB.
+This seems reasonable since 940M has maximum shared memory per multiprocessor of 64KiB (from the CUDA occupancy calculator).
 For this minimum occupancy, the flops is ~30GFLOPS, about 16 times less than peak.
-So, it looks like at maximum occupancy, in this geometry, there are 16 blocks per multiprocessor.
+So, it looks like at maximum occupancy, in this geometry, there are 16 blocks per multiprocessor?

 Can we get more flops with larger block sizes?